 Helps You Sleep Faster And Better

 On the other hand, when it comes to lavender as a drink, there isn’t a lot of research in its relation to sleep.
 However, many studies have shown that lavender oil helps people sleep better.
-For example, a study by the Journal of Alternative and Complementary Medicine found that students who used a lavender oil-infused inhalation patch demonstrated better sleep quality than those who did not use a patch with lavender (18).
+For example, a study in the Journal of Alternative and Complementary Medicine found that students who used a lavender oil-infused inhalation patch demonstrated better sleep quality than those who did not use a patch with lavender (18).
 Using this plant’s extract in aromatherapy has also been shown to help new mothers sleep better (28).

 Helps With Digestive And Gastrointestinal Issues